Skip to main content

 Subflow With Input Node

 You can name your input nodes for clarity, though this is optional.
-The name will appear as the connection label in the parent flow.
+The name will appear as the connection label in the parent workflow.

 After saving, the subflow node now displays the URL input: